ELIXIREstonia/elixirestonia.github.io/content/index.md

  data-deadline-date="2025-10-01">
  </text-tile>
  <text-tile
- title="Switzerland: When immunology meets bioinformatics" description="This course is addressed to life scientists and  bioinformaticians, from academia or industry,  with little to no knowledge in immunology who are or will be working with immunological datasets." link="https://www.sib.swiss/training/course/20251024_IMBIO" deadline="Registration deadline: 10 October 2025"
+ title="Online: When immunology meets bioinformatics" description="This course is addressed to life scientists and  bioinformaticians, from academia or industry,  with little to no knowledge in immunology who are or will be working with immunological datasets." link="https://www.sib.swiss/training/course/20251024_IMBIO" deadline="Registration deadline: 10 October 2025"